Murder of XXXTentacion: Dedrick Williams

+Robert Allen

+Robert Allen IV was born on March 27, 1996, in Fort Lauderdale, Florida.
+Before the murder, Allen was a convicted fraudster and had been convicted for carrying a concealed firearm and drug possession.
+He testified against the other three perpetrators at the 2023 trial.
+He was affiliated with the ZMF gang and has cooperated with authorities to solve another unrelated cold case murder related to ZMF.
+He was known to gang members as "Big Rob".
+Allen is the only perpetrator to apologize for his role in the murder, with presiding Judge Usan stating that he believed Allen, unlike the other three perpetrators, was truly remorseful.
+He stated at his sentencing:

+On May 17, 2023, Allen was sentenced to 7 years in prison with credit for time served, plus a consecutive 20 years probation.
+He was released from prison on October 26, 2023.

 Reaction

 Following the announcement of Onfroy's murder, a makeshift memorial was quickly created by fans and local residents, consisting of lyrics from the artist and words of remembrance written in chalk stretching up to a hundred yards.
-The owner of RIVA Motorsports, where XXXTentacion was killed, held a vigil on June 18, 2018.
-Hundreds gathered during the vigil and Broward County Sheriffs were forced to close the street.
+The owner of RIVA Motorsports, where XXXTentacion was killed, held a vigil on June 19, 2018, the day after his murder.
+Hundreds gathered during the vigil, and Broward County sheriffs were forced to close the street.
 Shortly after, a walk commenced between Onfroy's fans.
 Onfroy's house in Parkland, Florida, which was being built at the time, was also memorialized by fans.

-Internet personality Adam Grandmaison, known professionally as Adam22, the creator of the podcast No Jumper, for which Onfroy had his first professional interview, held a memorial a day after Onfroy's death in front of his BMX retail store OnSomeShit on Melrose Avenue in Los Angeles to a crowd of 354 people.
-The crowd eventually grew to over 1,000 and police in riot gear eventually appeared with police en route to disperse the crowd.
+Internet personality Adam22, the creator of the podcast "No Jumper", for which Onfroy had his first professional interview, held a memorial a day after Onfroy's death in front of his BMX retail store OnSomeShit on Melrose Avenue in Los Angeles.
+The crowd eventually grew to over 1,000 people and police in riot gear eventually appeared with police en route to disperse the crowd.
 According to reports, rubber bullets were shot and tear gas was used to disperse the crowd.

 An open casket service for Onfroy took place at BB&T Center in Sunrise, Florida, on June 27, where fans were allowed to pay their respects.
-His private funeral took place a day later, where rappers Lil Uzi Vert, Lil Yachty, Denzel Curry, and singer Erykah Badu were among the attendees.
+His private funeral took place a day later, where rappers Lil Uzi Vert, Lil Yachty, Lil Pump, Denzel Curry, and singer Erykah Badu were among the attendees.
 He was laid to rest in a gray mausoleum at the Gardens of Boca Raton Memorial Park, in Boca Raton, Florida.

+In July 2023, Boatwright's criminal interrogation was made available to the public.